-Everything else proceeds exactly as before.
-Real PRA contributions are accumulated at the stochastic risk-neutral rates and the resulting distribution of real PRA balances is compared with the same inflation indexed annuity cost as before.
+accumulated at the stochastic risk-neutral rates, and the resulting distribution of real PRA balances is compared with the same inflation indexed annuity cost as before.
 Guarantee payments are again determined, but unlike before, the arithmetic average of these payments across all 10,000 simulations is now an approximate market cost for the guarantee.
 That is, the average guarantee payment using the stochastic risk-neutral rates approximates what an individual would pay in a competitive insurance market to purchase the benefit guarantee that ensures a minimum annual benefit equal to current law scheduled benefits.

-Table 3 presents results from the stochastic model compared to those from the analytic model outlined above.
+Table 7.3 presents results from the stochastic model compared to those from the analytic model outlined in the preceding.
 In each case, the guarantee cost is represented as a percentage of average benefits for each worker type.
 These percentages are weighed to approximate costs for the full population.